harshp30/YOLOandSSDImageVideoClassifier/README.md

 1. YOLO Image Classification Implementation  -- [YOLOImage.py](https://github.com/harshp30/YOLOandSSDImageVideoClassifier/blob/main/src/YOLOImage.py)

-    *What is You Only Look Once (YOLO)?*
+    *What are You Only Look Once (YOLO)?*

     > The "You Only Look Once" (YOLO) is a family of models are a series of end-to-end deep learning models designed for fast object detection

-    The primary advantage of the YOLO set of models are it's speed as compared to previosuly existing models such as CNN, Fast R-CNN, or Histogram of Oriented Gradients (HOG) approaches
+    The primary advantage of the YOLO set of models is its speed as compared to previously existing models such as CNN, Fast R-CNN, or Histogram of Oriented Gradients (HOG) approaches

-    In this example we are exploring YOLO, how it works, and how to use it for image classififcation
+    In this example, we are exploring YOLO, how it works, and how to use it for image classification

     *Explanation*

-    With YOLO we can combine object detection, classififcation / probabilities, and boudning box localization all into a singular regression problem.
+    With YOLO we can combine object detection, classification/probabilities, and bounding box localization all into a singular regression problem.
 This is a primary advantage when compared to CNN approaches we can combine the entire model into a singular neural network as opposed to multiple smaller networks.

     ![YOLO Arch](images/YoloArch.jpg)